Ironton Nailers: 1911 to 1915: Mountain States League / Ohio State League

 The Marion Diggers/Ironton Orphans team placed fourth in the 1912 six–team Ohio State League.
 The team ended the Ohio State League season with an overall regular season record of 65–72, managed by William Johnston, Fred Odwell and Peg Moore.
-The Diggers/Orphans finished 18.0 games behind the place first place Portsmouth Cobblers in the final regular season standings.
+The Diggers/Orphans finished 18.0 games behind the first place Portsmouth Cobblers in the final regular season standings.
 Waldo Jackley of the Marion/Ironton won the Ohio State League batting title, hitting .357, while teammate Charles Burden led the league in winning percentage with his .769 and 20–6 record.

 As the Ohio State League became an eight–team league 1913, the Ironton "Nailers" continued play as league members.
-The Nailers placed 6th in the regular season with a 63–75 record, playing under managers Al McClintock and Archie Osborn.
+The Nailers placed sixth in the regular season with a 63–75 record, playing under managers Al McClintock and Archie Osborn.
 On Sept.
-9, 1913, Waldo Jackley reportedly hit four home runs in a 16–5 Ironton win over Hamilton.
+9, 1913, Nailer player Waldo Jackley hit four home runs in a 16–5 Ironton win over Hamilton.
 Jackley went 5–5 at the plate, with 12 RBI in the game.
-The Nailers finished 23.0 games behind the 1st place Chillicothe Babes in the final standings.
+The Nailers finished 23.0 games behind the first place Chillicothe Babes in the final standings.

 The Ironton Nailers folded during the 1914 Ohio state League season, as the league began the season as an eight–team league but saw four teams fold during the season.
 On July 5, 1914, the Ironton Nailers folded from the Ohio State League.
-Managed by Dick Smith, Ironton ended the season with a 44–73 record, with the Hunting Blue Sox, Maysville Angels and Newport/Paris teams also folding during the season.
+Managed by Dick Smith, Ironton ended the season with a 44–73 record, with the Huntington Blue Sox, Maysville Angels and Newport/Paris teams also folding during the season.

-In their final season of play, the 1915 Ironton Nailers returned to the six–team Ohio State League, a season which saw Ironton become a "road team" in "early July."
+In their final season of play, the 1915 Ironton Nailers returned to the six–team Ohio State League.
+The season saw Ironton become a "road team" in "early July."
 Ironton finished last in the league standings.
-With a record of 47–69 under returning manager Disk Smith, Ironton finished 25.5 games behind the 1st place Portsmouth Cobblers.
+With a record of 47–69 under returning manager Disk Smith, Ironton finished 25.5 games behind the first place Portsmouth Cobblers.
 Ernie Calbert of Ironton led the Ohio State league with 13 home runs.
 The Ironton Nailers franchise permanently folded following the 1915 season, replaced by the Huntington Blue Sox in the 1916 Ohio State League.

 Ironton, Ohio has not hosted another minor league team.